Holy Mary

 The ceiling opens!

-The Angel Gabriel descends in divine glory and declares the message from God the Father.
-After pondering deep in her heart the words and their meaning, Mary gives her consent.
+The Archangel Gabriel descends in divine glory and declares the message from God the Father.
+After pondering the words and their meaning deeply in her heart, Mary gives her consent.

 THE WALSINGHAM STORY

 “In 1061, the widow of the lord of the manor of Walsingham (Richeldis de Faverches) had a series of visions of the Virgin Mary, who showed her the house in Nazareth where the angel Gabriel made his revelation of the forthcoming birth of Jesus.
 Our Lady asked Richeldis to build a replica of the holy house in Walsingham.”
-It was at a time when it was extremely dangerous to visit the Holy Land, so this replica of Mary’s House would afford English Christians the opportunity to pay homage to her house in their own country.
+It was a time when visiting the Holy Land was extremely dangerous, so this replica of Mary’s House would afford English Christians the opportunity to pay homage to her house in their own country.
 Walsingham became the premier shrine, and a large Christian community and monastery grew in its proximity.

 “When England returns to Walsingham, Our Lady will return to England.”